MaTriXy/c7score/README.md

 1. Use `npm install` to install all the dependencies.

-2. Use `npx ts-node app/main.ts --library LIBRARY`.
+2. Use `npm run ctrace --l LIBRARY1 LIBRARY2` to compare two libraries with the same product.

+Note: Must have two libraries

 An example of this is:

-        `npx ts-node app/main.ts --library /vercel/next.js`
+    `npm run ctrace --l /tailwindlabs/tailwindcss.com /context7/tailwindcss`

+3. Use `npm run ctrace-worker --l LIBRARY1 LIBRARY2 ...` to run the evaluation individually on any number of libraries (at least 1).